 In “Methods for Benefit-Cost Analysis in Low- and Middle-Income Countries”, participants provided an overview of the work Robinson and Hammitt have led over the past year in developing guidance on conducting benefit-cost analysis of health and development policies in low- and middle-income countries.
 The goal of the session was to solicit feedback from the audience, to aid in shaping the ultimate recommendations.
 Topics included methods for valuing mortality risk reductions, valuing nonfatal health risk reductions, and estimating economy-wide effects.
 The project is funded by the Bill & Melinda Gates Foundation.

 The roundtable discussion addressed the current administration’s initiatives that affect the U.S. regulatory development process and the conduct of regulatory analysis, many of which are a result of the substantially increased focus on deregulation.
 In this session, experts discussed anticipating the need for retrospective evaluation when designing new regulations, conducting and using the results of retrospective analyses, and improving prospective analyses of regulatory and deregulatory actions.
-This session built on a September 2017 discussion hosted by the Society for Benefit-Cost Analysis, the George Washington University Regulatory Studies Center, and the Administrative Conference of the United States, which can be viewed here.
+This session built on a September 2017 discussion hosted by the Society for Benefit-Cost Analysis, the George Washington University Regulatory Studies Center, and the Administrative Conference of the United States.
 Several participants have drafted papers that will appear soon in a special series in the Penn Program on Regulation’s “Regulatory Review”.